 Houston, TX 77027

-Eligibility requirements: US Citizen undergraduates who are receiving Federal Pell Grants, applying to or accepted into a study abroad program approved by the student’s university.
-Students must be studying in the same country for at least four weeks, or two weeks for current community college students, and the country may not be in the State Department’s Travel Warning list, or Cuba.
+Eligibility Requirements: US Citizen undergraduates who are receiving Federal Pell Grants, applying to or accepted into a study abroad or internship program approved by the student’s university.
+Students must be studying in the same country for at least 3 weeks, or 2 weeks for current community college students, and the country may not be in the State Department’s Travel Warning list (level 3/4 on Travel Advisory).
 The Gilman Scholarship Program aims to support students who have been traditionally under-represented in study abroad, including but not limited to, students with high financial need, community college students, students in under-represented fields such as the sciences and engineering, students with diverse ethnic backgrounds, and students with disabilities.

 Contact: 1-800-306-COKE (2653), firstname.lastname@example.org